Ed has been great to work with. He is knowledgeable and the level of service has been high.

 Main areas of practice

 Edward leads the transactional construction team in our Southampton office.
-He has extensive experience in dealing with commercial development funding agreements, different types of building contracts, consultant appointments, warranties and other security instruments encountered in construction documentation.
+He has extensive experience in dealing with commercial developments, funding agreements, different types of building contracts, consultant appointments, warranties and other security instruments encountered in construction.

-Edward has acted for a broad spectrum of clients from across the industry, including owners (public, private or charitable), developers, contractors, funders and consultants.
-He covers many sectors including development & construction; retail & leisure; charities & education; banking & finance; plus central, devolved and local government.
-He brings a ‘can-do’ attitude to aligning the different interest groups involved on a project by respecting their needs and objectives.
+Edward acts for a broad spectrum of clients from across the industry, including owners (public, private or charitable), developers, contractors, institutional funders, and consultants.
+He covers many sectors including cladding remediation, commercial development; retail & leisure; charities & education; banking & finance; plus central, devolved and local government.
+He brings a ‘can-do’ attitude to aligning the different interest groups involved on a project by understanding and respecting their needs and objectives.

-Edward acts for a range of retail and development clients (including Metro Bank, Lidl (UK) GmbH, Dover District Council, Test Valley Borough Council, University of Winchester and Rangeford) and he is seen as the natural choice for construction project work by many of these clients.
+Edward often advises owners and managers of high risk buildings, with an extensive portfolio of cladding remediation projects across England.
+He has acted for a range of retail and development clients (including Metro Bank, Lidl (UK) GmbH, Dover District Council, Test Valley Borough Council, University of Winchester and Rangeford) and he is seen as the natural choice for construction project work by many of these clients.

-He has advised on a number of large infrastructure and construction projects, including the $12bn Las Vegas Sands development in Macau.
-Currently, much of his work comprises a mixture of commercial, residential or mixed-use development in the UK.
-Edward advises on procurement/delivery strategy and how to appropriately set risk allocation specific to your project.
+He has advised on large infrastructure and construction projects, including the $12bn Las Vegas Sands development in Macau; or the procurement of new contractor frameworks for a water utility provider in Southern England.
+Domestically, much of his recent work comprises freeholder (and leaseholder ManCo) defect rectification projects; leisure centres; commercial, residential or mixed-use development in the UK.
+Edward advises on procurement/delivery strategy and how to appropriately set risk allocation appropriate to a specific project.
 Examples of his experience include:

 Public Sector and Leisure